JonatanS/konstru-manual/README.md

 TTX-Cloud is a cloud-based platform that enables version control and design collaboration across multiple BIM and analysis programs.

 ## Interoperabilty
 Every 3D modeling program has a different way to represent building elements.
-TTX-Cloud synchronizes data and geometry between various modeling programs, while respecting their specific standards.
+TTX-Cloud synchronizes analysis data and geometry between various modeling programs, while respecting their specific standards.
+More details [here](supported_elements.md).

 ##Version Control
 Every architectural project undergoes many design iterations.
 TTX-Cloud is developed to keep track of every decision during the design process.